google/incremental-dom/index.md

 ## Rendering HTML Blobs

-Incremental DOM does not have a way of rendering blobs of HTML itself, but it can be implemented on top of the existing APIs.
+Incremental DOM does not have a way of rendering blobs of HTML itself, but it can be implemented using the [`skip`](#skip) function.
 Depending on the complexity of what you need, a simple function like the following might suffice:

 ```javascript
 function html(content) {